Finance in Germany

 Banks in Germany offer a range of different accounts for expatriates, and there are numerous types of bank to choose from as well.
 We can't cover them all here, but it helps to provide a short introduction.

 Most arrivals will want to create what is known as a Girokonto.
-This is essentially a checking account and can be provided by various forms of bank.
-There are big international banks which offer Girokonto, or current account, for foreign residents.
+This is essentially a checking account or current account, and can be provided by various forms of bank.
+There are big international banks that offer Girokonto, or current accounts, for foreign residents.

 Applicants must be sure to check the Kontoführungsgebühren (account fees) when making a decision, as they can bump up the cost of banking quite a lot in some cases.